Computer Science & Engineering Department,

 University of California, San Diego, CA, USA

 Mailing: 9500 Gilman Dr., EBU3, CSE Dept., La Jolla, CA, 92093-0404

 E-mail: zhuangh [at] ucsd.edu

 Feb.
-2014: One paper got accepted by the top-tier ACM/IEEE Design Automation Conference (DAC) 2014, San Francisco, CA, congratulations to authors, Dr. S.-H. Weng (a research scientist with Facebook, Inc) and J.-H. Lin, and Prof. C. K. Cheng.
+2014: One paper got accepted by the top-tier ACM/IEEE Design Automation Conference (DAC) 2014, San Francisco, CA, thanks my co-authors, Dr. S.-H. Weng (now a research scientist with Facebook, Inc.) and J.-H. Lin, and Prof. C. K. Cheng.

 Dec.
 2013: Gave a talk on matrix exponential based circuit simulation in EDA Lab, Tsinghua University, hosted by Prof Wenjian Yu.

 May 2013: Our lab is awarded with Qualcomm FMA Fellowship.

 Sep.
 2012: Then, joined Computer Science & Engineering Department, University of California, San Diego, CA.